Counterexamples in Involutions of Azumaya Algebras: Not all coarse types are realizable

 Similarly

 \end{proof}

-\begin{proposition} Let $X$ be a smooth projective quadric in $\mathbb{P}^m $ ($m\geq 3$) and let $Y$ be a smooth hyperplane section of $X$.
-If $\operatorname{char} k=0$, then $\Br(X-Y)=0$, and if $\operatorname{char} k=p>2$, then every element of $\Br(X-Y)$ is annihilated by some power of $p$. \end{proposition}
+\begin{proposition} Let $X$ be a smooth projective quadric in $\PP^m $ ($m\geq 3$) and let $Y$ be a smooth hyperplane section of $X$.
+If $\operatorname{char} k=0$, then $\Br(X\sm Y)=0$, and if $\operatorname{char} k=p>2$, then every element of $\Br(X\sm Y)$ is annihilated by some power of $p$. \end{proposition}

-\begin{proof} The schemes $W$ we consider in this proof are quasi-projective and smooth over $k$, so their Brauer group $\Br(W)$ is naturally isomorphic to the cohomological Brauer group $\Hoh^2(W,\Gm)$, see \cite[Thms.~3.3.2, 3.5.1]{Colliot-Thelene2021}.
+\begin{proof} The schemes $W$ we consider in this proof are quasiprojective and smooth over $k$, so their Brauer groups $\Br(W)$ are naturally isomorphic to the cohomological Brauer group $\Hoh^2(W,\Gm)$, see \cite[Thms.~3.3.2, 3.5.1]{Colliot-Thelene2021}.
 We do not distinguish between these groups.

-Let $\ell$ be a prime number different from $\operatorname{char} k$, and let $\Br(X-Y)\{\ell\}$ denote the subgroup of elements whose orders are a power of $\ell$.
-It suffices to show that $\Br(X-Y)\{\ell\} = 0$.
+Let $\ell$ be a prime number different from $\operatorname{char} k$, and let $\Br(X\sm Y)\{\ell\}$ denote the subgroup of elements whose orders are a power of $\ell$.
+It suffices to show that $\Br(X\sm Y)\{\ell\} = 0$.

 By a theorem of Grothendieck \cite[Cor.~6.2]{Grothendieck1968b} (or \cite[Thms.~3.7.1]{Colliot-Thelene2021}), there is an exact sequence

 Note that $Y$ is irreducible because $m>2$.
 Thus, it is enough to show that $\Br(X)\{\ell\}=0$ and $\Hoh^1(Y,\Q_\ell /\Z_\ell)=0$.